thestippe/thestippe.github.io/_drafts/various/2023-09-02-causal-intro.md

 As we will show briefly, however, when a set of rather stringent condition holds, we are allowed to replace the causal quantities with the associational ones.
-However, there is no way to verify if these conditions are met, and one should rely on some external source of knowledge about the population in order to assess at which approximation level these conditions hold.

 The stronger condition that might hold is **ignorability**, also called **exchangeability**

 $$ Y(0), Y(1) \perp\!\!\!\!\perp T $$

+The same requirement can be stated as:

+$$p(T | Y(0), Y(1)) = p(T)$$

-We are thus assuming that the probability of being treated is independent on the outcome.
+We are thus assuming that the probability of being treated, given the potential outcomes, is both independent on the potential outcomes and on any other quantity.
 This is of course a very strong assumption, and the fact that in most observational studies this condition is not met implies a wrong estimation of the effect.
 As an example, if we are performing an observational study on a medicine, usually only people which are sick and so will benefit by the medicine, will take the medicine and, so, will be included in the treated group, while in the untreated group we may have sick people as well as healthy people.
-So we must introduce a confounder $x=sick, healthy$ to account for this.

 The ignorability assumption states that we must be allowed to exchange the two groups without affecting the outcome.
 Under this condition we have that

 $$
 \mathbb{E}[Y | T=1] - \mathbb{E}[Y | T=0] = \mathbb{E}[Y(1) | T=1] - \mathbb{E}[Y(0) | T=0] = \mathbb{E}[Y(1)] - \mathbb{E}[Y(0)] = \mathbb{E}[Y(1)-Y(0)] = \mathbb{E}[\delta]
 $$

-In the previous equation we used
+In the previous equation we used another important assumption:

 $$
 \mathbb{E}[Y | T=t] = \mathbb{E}[Y(t) | T=t]